Hypfer/Valetudo/docs/index.md

 If you want to learn more about why someone would want to use something like Valetudo, check out the [Why Valetudo?](https://valetudo.cloud/pages/general/why-valetudo.html) page.

+If you want to learn more about why someone would **not** want to use something like Valetudo, check out the [Why not Valetudo?](https://valetudo.cloud/pages/general/why-not-valetudo.html) page.

 If you want to learn more about why I'm building Valetudo, the answer is actually pretty simple:<br/>
 When I was looking for a vacuum robot for myself, I didn't find anything that matched what I was looking for.<br/>
 Thus, in a brief moment of hubris, I thought to myself: "How hard can it be?".<br/>